Principal Owner, Pilgrim & Associates

 Jill Pilgrim’s distinguished career includes decades of experience working in the legal, sports business and corporate environments, as an attorney, strategic business consultant, international consultant, arbitrator, entrepreneur, law professor, speaker, and published legal author.
-Ms. Pilgrim is principal owner of Pilgrim & Associates law firm, and the Acting Executive Director & General Counsel of the Track & Field Athletes Association, Inc. (TFAA).
+Ms. Pilgrim is principal owner of Pilgrim & Associates law firm.
 She has built a national reputation as a prominent business, sports and alternative dispute resolution (ADR) lawyer and advisor.

 In the realm of ADR, Ms. Pilgrim is an independent hearing officer for the New York State Gaming Commission and an arbitrator for the American Arbitration Association for commercial and domestic Olympic and sports disputes.
 She also served on the Division I National Collegiate Athletic Association (NCAA) Committee on Infractions.
 In addition, Ms. Pilgrim is a long-serving securities industry arbitrator for the Financial Industry Regulatory Authority (formerly, the National Association of Securities Dealers).

 On the charitable side, Ms. Pilgrim is the founder and president of the Center for the Protection of Athletes’ Rights, Inc. (CPAR), a nonprofit advocacy, education and legal service provider for low income members of the U.S. athletic community.